Zomability

 All other regular facetings of the 120-cell are regular compounds.
 Those in class 2 result, by our definition, from the fact that the 120-cell can be faceted by five 600-cells.
 For this reason, we will now study a vZome model of the Icosahedral projection of the Compound of five 600-cells.
 This model also represents the Compound of ten 600-cells.

 The important exception - the Compound of fifteen 16-cells - is the only faceting of the 600-cell with a Zomable projection that shares the vertex arrangement of its Tetrahedral projection.
-Quintuplicating it results in the only Zomable faceting of the 120-cell in class 2, the Compound of seventy-five 16-cells in Figs. 34a, b, c and d.
+Quintuplicating it results in the only Zomable faceting of the 120-cell in class 2, the Compound of seventy-five 16-cells in Figs. 7.7a, b, c and d.
+As we've seen, both must be zomable because they are greatenings of zomable compounds, the Compounds of five and twenty-five 24-cells in Figs. 7.4a, b and 7.6.

 Some partially regular compounds in class 2 are not facetings of the 120-cell, but they are duals of such facetings.
 Let us now verify whether they are Zomable.